-Absences that fall under one of the following categories are considered authorized: (1) participation in an approved field trip listed in the catalogue as a requirement for a course in which the student is enrolled; or (2) participation in an authorized extra-curricular activity on the regularly approved calendar of university events [such absences are reported by the dean to each department at least 48 hours in advance of the trip or event]; or (3) Labor Day employment; or (4) active military service; or (5) accommodation of students' religious beliefs [see Accommodation of Students' Religious Beliefs Policy below]; or (6) illness, injury, or emergency of such severity as to prevent the student from being able to attend class; or (7) being summoned to court or requested to appear in court or having to serve on jury duty.
-A student should communicate directly with the instructor when an absence falls under one of the approved six categories.
-Instructors have discretion regarding requests for absences that do not fall under one of the approved seven categories.
-(US 4/13, 10/21)
+Absences that fall under one of the following categories are considered authorized: (1) participation in an approved field trip listed in the catalogue as a requirement for a course in which the student is enrolled; or (2) participation in an authorized extra-curricular activity on the regularly approved calendar of university events [such absences are reported by the dean to each department at least 48 hours in advance of the trip or event]; or (3) Labor Day employment; or (4) active military service; or (5) accommodation of students' religious beliefs [see Accommodation of Students' Religious Beliefs Policy below]; or (6) illness, injury, or emergency of such severity as to prevent the student from being able to attend class; or (7) being summoned to court or requested to appear in court or having to serve on jury duty; or (8) absences due to accommodations for pregnancy or related conditions covered under Title IX; or (9) parenting and caregiving obligations of such an unavoidable or critical nature as to prevent the student from being able to attend class.
+(US 03/23)

+A student should communicate directly with the instructor when an absence falls under one of the approved nine categories.
+Instructors have discretion regarding requests for absences that do not fall under one of the approved nine categories.
+(US 4/13, 10/21, 03/23)